ostoc/ostoc.github.io/src/pages/stories/party.md

 ## 🪩 DJ Line Up

 Yes!
 We have DJs for this rave.
 Here is the line up.
 During the day, it will be chill house music to set the mood.
-As the night prolong, the music will get hard.
-We hope you are enjoin this setup :D
+As the night prolong, the music will get harder.
+We hope you are enjoy this lineup.

 - 16:00 Harris
 - 17:30 Ines